 Receive a real life history lesson and travel back in time with a visit to Blessingbourne’s Carriage & Costume Museum which is home to a unique collection of original carriages and coaches, buggies, penny farthings, a genuine Romany caravan, old farm machinery and even a UN helicopter.

 Breathe in the fresh country estate air and enjoy a family walk, through the bespoke Walking Trails around private Lakes and mature woodland.
-Children can spend some time exploring the outdoor play area which features climbing frames and slides or enjoy a game of tennis.
+Children can spend some time exploring the outdoor play area or enjoy a game of tennis.

 Walking Trails open 7 days a week – £3.50 parking